 Doing it in advance will give you ample time to verify your name, as well as that of your partner and parents, and have it corrected if necessary.
 This prevents any issues later on due to incorrect entries on your birth certificate or inconsistency between the details you provide in your marriage license application and those on your birth certificate.

-Ideally, your birth certificate is certified and issued by the Philippine Statistics Authority or PSA (formerly National Statistics Office or NSO).
-You can apply for this document at any PSA Serbilis Center (2) in the Philippines.
+Your birth certificate must be certified and issued by the Philippine Statistics Authority or PSA (formerly National Statistics Office or NSO).
+You can apply for this document at any PSA Serbilis Center in the Philippines.

 Or, for your convenience, get your PSA-certified birth certificate online via the PSA Serbilis website or PSAHelpline.ph.
 Check this guide on how to get a birth certificate from the PSA.